-- Step 1.
-Press the SAVE SETUP key. - Step 2.
-Use the key pad or the Up/Down arrow key to select a memory location (1 10), then press ENTER.
+Step 20.
+To save the configuration in one of the 10 available user setup locations, press SAVE SETUP and use the key pad or the Up/Down arrow key to select a location (1 - 10), then press ENTER.

 Recalling a Setup